cultuurnet/apidocs/projects/uitpas/docs/terminology.md

 Points rewards are rewards that a passholder can redeem for points.

-Unlike welcome rewards, the passholder doesn't receive these rewards when buying an UiTPAS, but choses to redeem this reward for points.
+Unlike welcome rewards, the passholder doesn't receive these rewards when buying an UiTPAS, but chooses to redeem this reward for points.